 Experiment 2 confirmed the results of Experiment 1.
 Moreover, it yielded information about the influence of color and form attributes on empirical scan paths.
-While subjects seem to ignore the items' forms, they use the items' colors in the scanning process, as demonstrated by disproportionately long color runs in their scan paths.
+While viewers seem to ignore the forms of the items, they use the colors of the items in the scanning process, as demonstrated by disproportionately long color runs in their scan paths.
 The influence of color grows with increasing strength of color clustering in the stimulus.
 This color guidance is possibly employed to reduce memory load for generating self-avoiding scan paths.
 It requires less effort to keep in memory the clusters already visited and the items visited within the current cluster than to keep in memory the visited area of the display on the basis of single items, especially if suitably large clusters are available.
-The perceptual grouping by form, however, does not seem to be strong enough to significantly influence the subjects' scanning strategies.
+The perceptual grouping by form, however, does not seem to be strong enough to significantly influence the viewers' scanning strategies.

 These results are in line with those obtained by Beckwith & Restle (1966), who found that clustering items by color or form reduced the time needed to count them, with color having a substantially stronger effect than form.
-Our findings are also compatible with eye-movement studies investigating saccadic selectivity in visual search tasks (e.g. Williams & Reingold, in press).
+Our findings are also compatible with eye-movement studies investigating saccadic selectivity in visual search tasks (e.g. Shen, Reingold, Pomplun & Williams, 2003; Williams & Reingold, 2001).
 Distractor items that are identical to the target in any dimension attract more fixations than others.
 Again, this effect is disproportionately large for the color dimension.